Jawar19/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Adding a new end device to the Z-Wave network

-Follow these steps to add a new end device to you Z-Wave network.
+Follow these steps to add a new end device to your Z-Wave network.
 If you are looking to add a new controller/dongle, refer to the steps on [setting up a Z-Wave JS server](#setting-up-a-z-wave-js-server).

 1. In Home Assistant, go to {% my integrations title="**Settings** > **Devices & services**" %}.
 2. Select the Z-Wave integration.
 Then select **Configure**.